Autodesk-Forge/forge-bim360-issues/README.md

 No need to adjust the **FORGE\_CALLBACK\_URL** appSettings to run it locally.

 Compile the solution, Visual Studio should download the NUGET packages ([Autodesk Forge](https://www.nuget.org/packages/Autodesk.Forge/), [RestSharp](https://www.nuget.org/packages/RestSharp) and [Newtonsoft.Json](https://www.nuget.org/packages/newtonsoft.json/)).

+## Tips & Tricks

+This sample uses .NET Core and works fine on both Windows and MacOS, see [this tutorial for MacOS](https://github.com/augustogoncalves/dotnetcoreheroku).

 ## Troubleshooting